thenexthub/Codira/stdlib/public/BinaryParsing/BinaryParsing/Documentation.docc/Articles/GettingStarted.md

 ### Parser implementation

-Our declaration for the header in Swift corresponds to the specification, with `width` and `height` defined as `Integer` and custom enumerations for the channels and colorspace:
+Our declaration for the header in Codira corresponds to the specification, with `width` and `height` defined as `Integer` and custom enumerations for the channels and colorspace:

 ```language
 extension QOI {